We frequently advise on all kinds of disputes under voyage and time charters and contracts of affreightment.

 Sally Saudek is a Southampton University graduate and an English Solicitor.
 Before joining TCI in 1991 as a claims handler she was a partner in a Southampton firm where she practised for 12 years as a commercial litigator and criminal advocate.
 She is fluent in Greek.

 Jim comes from a ship-owning family background and is a graduate in Maritime Business and Law and Naval Architecture at Plymouth.
-He worked in the family shipping business until 1990 when he joined the Admiralty department of a major London Shipping law firm.
+He worked in the family shipping business until 1990 when he joined the Admiralty department of a major London Shipping law firm, leaving in 2008 to work independently with a well-known boutique Claims Consultant.

 Jim's areas of specialty are Emergency Response Management and Coordination of all types of Shipping casualties in particular claims control in collision, salvage and wreck removal.
 He regularly advises ISU salvage companies, IG Clubs and non IG liability Underwriters, Owners, Hull Underwriters and Governments (including the British Government).
-He regularly handles all types of salvage Arbitrations and is one of only a handful of practitioners internationally who has handled in excess of 200 Lloyds Open Form salvage contracts.
+He regularly handles all types of salvage Arbitrations and is one of only a handful of practitioners internationally who has handled in excess of 250 Lloyds Open Form salvage contracts.
+Jim currently handles 25% of all LOF salvage cases worldwide and is considered one of the worlds most experienced salvage practitioners.

 Mobile (Greece): + 30 694 907 9727, Mobile (UK): + 44 7747 637873

-Ioanna-Maria Tsoka graduated from Aristotle University of Thessaloniki Law School in 2016.
-Soon afterwards, she studied for her LLM in International Maritime Law at Swansea University from which she graduated with distinction and she received a prize for the best performance among LLM students in Part 1 of the LLM program.
+Themis graduated from Democritus University of Thrace Law School in 2018.
+He studied for his LLM in International Maritime Law at Swansea University, receiving the prize for best performance among LLM students in Admiralty Law.

 Transport Counsellors International Ltd